yifr/brainqa/README.md

 # BrainQA
 Cognitively inspired architecture for QA neural network with a "concept" bottleneck.
+Created in conjunction with @joepace.

 ## Background
 Deep inside the mammalian cortex is a small, sea-horse shaped structure called the "hippocampus".
 In the 1950's and onward,